Mikio Naruse: Post-war career

-Film style and themes
+Style and themes

 Naruse is known as particularly exemplifying the Japanese concept of "mono no aware", the awareness of the transience of things, and a gentle sadness at their passing.
 "From the youngest age, I have thought that the world we live in betrays us", the director explained.
 His protagonists were usually women, and his studies of female experience spanned a wide range of social milieux, professions and situations.
 Six of his films were adaptations of a single novelist, Fumiko Hayashi, whose pessimistic outlook seemed to match his own.
 From her work he made films about unrequited passion, unhappy families and stale marriages.
 Surrounded by unbreakable family bonds and fixed customs, the characters are never more vulnerable than when they for once decide to make an individual move: "If they move even a little, they quickly hit the wall" (Naruse).
 Expectations invariably end in disappointment, happiness is impossible, and contentment is the best the characters can achieve.
 Of Repast, Husband and Wife and Wife, Naruse said, "these pictures have little that happens in them and end without a conclusion–just like life".

-Naruse's films contain simple screenplays, with minimal dialogue, unobtrusive camera work, and low-key production design.
-Earlier films employ a more experimental style, while the style of his later work is deliberately slow and leisurely, designed to magnify the everyday drama of ordinary Japanese people's trials and tribulations, with a maximum of psychological nuances in every glance, gesture, and movement.
+While his earlier films employ a more experimental style, Naruse's post-war films show a paring down of style, relying on editing, lighting, acting and sets.